European rabbit: Fossil record

-The oldest known fossils of the currently living European rabbit species, Oryctolagus cuniculus, appeared in the Middle Pleistocene age in southern Spain.
-The first fossils assignable to the genus Oryctolagus appeared during the Miocene epoch, and species such as O. laynensis, a presumed ancestor of O. cuniculus, and O. lacosti were recorded from 3.5 Mya up until the appearance of O. cuniculus 0.6 Mya.
-However, the European rabbit was the only member of its genus to survive to the Late Pleistocene, whereupon it spread from the Iberian Peninsula to the Mediterranean and northern Europe.
-Palaeoichnological evidence exists of European rabbits burrowing in and disturbing what are likely Neanderthal burial sites.
+The oldest known fossils of the currently living European rabbit species, Oryctolagus cuniculus, date to 0.6 million years ago in the Middle Pleistocene age in southern Spain.
+The first fossils belonging to the genus Oryctolagus were found in Granada and date to 6 Mya during the Miocene epoch.
+Species such as O. laynensis, a presumed ancestor of O. cuniculus, and O. lacosti were recorded from 3.5 Mya up until the appearance of O. cuniculus.
+This species, O. cuniculus, was the only member of its genus to survive to the Late Pleistocene, whereupon it spread from the Iberian Peninsula to the Mediterranean and northern Europe.
+Fossils of the European rabbit are also known in the Maghreb from this period, though they were likely introduced to the region by humans.
+During the Last Glacial Maximum, a period lasting roughly from 26.5 to 19 thousand years ago, much of Europe was covered in permafrost, and conditions were cold and dry.
+Glaciers were at their greatest extent from 20 to 18 thousand years ago.
+Rabbit populations during this period were largely confined to the Iberian Peninsula and southern France, where they remained in two distinct, isolated refugia.
+They dispersed away from these refugia into central Spain after glaciers retreated, in the Early Holocene epoch roughly 11.5 thousand years ago.